 They are easily propagated from a leaf or stem cuttings.
 Stem cuttings can be rooted in water, potting soil or perlite.
 A leaf can be rooted by placing the end of the leaf that has been detached from the plant into potting soil.
 Insert it about 1/8" or so and keep the top of the soil on the moist side for the next month.
-Slowly, water it less often.
-As it roots and new growth form, it can dry out more before watering.
+After it starts showing new growth, let it dry out on top before watering as would be normal for it.

 - Requires direct sun for the strongest growth.
 Tolerates bright indirect light for awhile.

 - In a 4" (10cm) diameter pot, water it when the top of the soil if quite dry.
 About 1/2-3/4 cup of water should give it a thorough soak..

 - In a 6" diameter pot (15 cm) I let dry out about 1/4" below the soil line and water it thoroughly with about 1 pint or up to 1/2 liter of water.

 - Plants in larger pots should dry out a 1/2"- 1" (about 1-3 cm) below the soil line.
 Kalanchoes do like a good soak when necessary, especially when blooming.
 They should not sit with water in their saucer for more than a few hours.